-Relevant Read: Peru visa – Thoroughly explained visa process from India and Chile.
+Relevant Read: How to Get a Peru Visa – Thoroughly explained visa process from India and Chile.

-The Bolivia visa was valid for 30 days and allowed me a single entry and exit into Bolivia.
-And remember that the entry and exit days are included in the 30 days (this is true for most of the visas).
+Bolivia visa is valid for 30 days.
+It allows a single entry and exit into Bolivia.
+And remember that the entry and exit days are included in the 30 days (this is true for most visas).

 How can you extend your Bolivia visa?

 Bolivia is a gorgeous country, and that is why I have written a 8,500 words long comprehensive travel guide to Bolivia.

 If you want to stay for more than 30 days in Bolivia, get your Bolivia tourist visa extended for another 30 days.
 What if even after 60 days you find yourself lost in the Bolivian Andes?
 Get the visa extended for another 30 days.

 You can stay in Bolivia for a total of 90 days including the original visa duration (30 days) and two extensions (30 days each).

 What are the documents needed to extend the visa for Bolivia?